Saving of the inherent power of the Tribunal

 Statement of claim

-A claim, other than an appeal under the Act, shall be instituted way of a statement of claim singed the claimant or his advocate or other duly authorized agent, setting out concisely the nature of the claim and the grounds upon which it is based, supported a verifying affidavit signed the claimant.
+A claim, other than an appeal under the Act, shall be instituted by way of a statement of claim singed by the claimant or his advocate or other duly authorized agent, setting out concisely the nature of the claim and the grounds upon which it is based, supported by a verifying affidavit signed by the claimant.